LucaReggiannini/revshellSerial/README.md

 1. Insert the following indexes in Arduino IDE, separated by commas:
    * ATtiny Core for ATtiny85: `http://drazzy.com/package_drazzy.com_index.json`
    * Arduino Core for ESP8266: `https://arduino.esp8266.com/stable/package_esp8266com_index.json`
-2. From the Arduino IDE Package Manager install ATtiny Core and Arduino Code for ESP8266
+2. In Arduino IDE Board Manager install ATtiny Core and Arduino Core for ESP8266
 <img src="board manager.png" width="800" alt="board manager.png">

-4. Download the DigiKeyboard library from `https://github.com/LucaReggiannini/digikeyboard-library` and follow the instructions on GitHub page to install
+3. Download the DigiKeyboard library from `https://github.com/LucaReggiannini/digikeyboard-library` and follow the instructions on GitHub page to install
-5. From `https://github.com/micronucleus/micronucleus/blob/master/commandline/49-micronucleus.rules` insert the following code into `/etc/udev/rules.d/49-micronucleus.rules` to be able to upload your sketch on ATtiny85 device (Linux only):
+4. From `https://github.com/micronucleus/micronucleus/blob/master/commandline/49-micronucleus.rules` insert the following code into `/etc/udev/rules.d/49-micronucleus.rules` to be able to upload your sketch on ATtiny85 device (Linux only):
 ```bash
 # UDEV Rules for Micronucleus boards including the Digispark.
 # This file must be placed at: